Mammoth Handyman

 Company Overview

 Once Mammoth Handyman, I focus on basic home repairs, replacements, and improvements.
-Now, I hold my electrical contracting certification and plan to concentrate more on both residential and commercial electrical projects.
+I have obtained my electrical contracting certification and will shift my focus more on commercial and residential electrical work.

-I became a member of WECA, an electrical apprenticeship program, knowing very little about construction.
-Over the course of the five-year commercial and residential apprenticeship, I learned a great deal in all aspects of electrical work.
-Simultaneously, I observed other trades, sought advice, and learned from my mistakes.
+In 2005, I joined WECA, an apprenticeship for electricians, having minimal experience about the construction industry.
+Over the course of the five-year apprenticeship in both commercial and residential settings, I acquired comprehensive skills in all aspects of electrical work.
+Alongside this, I watched other trades, inquired, and grew from my errors.

-I graduated from the apprenticeship program on time in 2010, although I was short on hours due to the 2009 market downturn, which led to a two-year slowdown.
+I completed the apprenticeship program as scheduled in 2010, despite I had nearly insufficient hours due to the economic downturn in 2009, which caused a two-year slowdown.

-I felt weary of being the junior member on the team.
-Unwilling to travel for extended durations, I was laid off whenever business dipped.
-So, I made the decision to create my own path.
-Each time I was laid off, I took steps to start my own venture and develop it into a successful enterprise.
-It showed promise, but I encountered numerous opportunities for jobs above the $500 threshold (the limit for a handyman license), and too few jobs under that amount.
-Therefore, I scaled back the handyman business and focused on obtaining my license as an electrical contractor.
+I felt weary of being the least experienced on the totem pole.
+Unwilling to travel for long periods, I encountered layoffs whenever business dipped.
+Thus, I decided to build my own totem pole.
+Whenever I faced a layoff, I started making moves to launch my own business and nurture it to grow.
+It was doing well, but I received too many offers for jobs over $500 (the maximum allowed for a handyman license), and insufficient jobs below that limit.
+Consequently, I limited the handyman business and focused on obtaining my license as an electrical contractor.

 Business Services